-The Credit Agreement also provides for a revolving loan commitment in the aggregate amount of up to \$3,000.
+The Credit Agreement also provided for a revolving loan commitment in the aggregate amount of up to \$3,000.
 The outstanding principal amount of the revolving loan is due and payable in March 2019.
-Additionally, the Credit Agreement provides for a \$10,000 uncommitted incremental term loan facility to support permitted acquisitions.
-As of March 31, 2016, \$0 was outstanding and \$3,000 was available for borrowing under the revolver.
+As of June 30, 2016, \$0 was outstanding and \$3,000 was available for borrowing under the revolver.